lolcommits/lolcommits/README.md

 Takes a snapshot with your Mac's built-in iSight webcam every time you git commit code, and archives a lolcat style image with it.

-By default, the lolimages are stored by a Github style SHA in a `.lolcommits` directory within your repository.
-(You probably will want to add it to your global `.gitignore`, unless your intention is to keep them in source control directly which is even more awesome.)
+By default, the lolimages are stored by a Github style SHA in a `~/.lolcommits` directory.

 ## Prerequisites